 Part of the reason I continue to stick with MS Word Spelling and Grammar checker is that it also gives me Readability Stats, including passive voice phrases (8%–that’s acceptable at under 10%).
 This is the Flesch Reading Ease score for this document (55.5%–I’d prefer to see 70%) as well as the Flesch-Kincaid Grade Level score (at 8.9 or freshman in high school–should be easy to read–I’m good with that), about which I’ve previously written and I try to keep my posts within a certain level.

 There are a number of free, but limited, independent spell and grammar checkers out there available for download.
 One is Paper Checker.
 It is easy as copy/paste.
 And while it invites you to paste the text of your paper (or upload a file), I didn’t see any word limit.
-The Terms of Service, which you must agree to, was last updated February 20, 2014.
+The Terms of Service, which you must agree to, were last updated February 20, 2014.
 After pasting (or uploading) your text, just select “Get Report” and you’ll immediately receive your analysis.
 This is not a program I’ve personally used and I’d assume is limited.
 (That is, don’t expect to upload a novella size text for analyzation.
 OOPS!
 Word doesn’t recognize that word [analyzation] either).

 I signed up for the Grammarly Extension yesterday, intending to use it for this post, but almost before fully “signed in,” asked to upgrade to “professional.”
 I’m not sure about you, but I get really ticked when immediately asked to upgrade before I’ve had a chance to use or understand the program.
 The free version is available to download for your browser on Chrome, Safari, and Firefox and is compatible with Word and Outlook.
 Is the “FREE” version that cheesy?
 Well, let’s see: